ShaliniNayan/Learning_HTML/README.md

 big and small -Control the size of text we write the code <big></big> means text between code will big and if <small></small> the text between the code will small. sub - SubSrcipt means the text between the code will move little down from original place H<sub>2</sub>O (Used in Chemistry formula or Mathematics generally). sup> - SuperScript  means the text between the code will move little up from original place 10<sup>2</sup> (Used in Chemistry formula or Mathematics generally).
-HTML COMMENT - Opening Tag <!-- ALL THE CODE BETWEEN THIS LINE  OR BELOW IS THIS ARE NOT SEEN IN WEB PAGE.--> Closing tag
+HTML COMMENT - Opening Tag <!-- ALL THE CODE BETWEEN THIS LINE  OR BELOW IS THIS ARE NOT SEEN IN WEB PAGE.--> Closing tag. style and color - We can put color  in html by using <style="color:blue; background-color: red;"> in whcichever part we like to wish.